Dr Jon Wetton

 The primary aim of my research is the identification of patterns of genetic variation in modern populations that can be used to test historical hypotheses regarding the timing, magnitude and origins of past migration events.
 Rapid advances in DNA sequencing technology are dramatically reducing the cost of screening populations for DNA variants resulting in a sudden wealth of new studies from across Europe and beyond.
 We are currently using published data on both the male-specific Y chromosome and the mitochondrial genome which is inherited from mother to child to study differential impacts of male and female movement.
 As more data becomes available we will expand the search to cover variants across the entire human genome not only from individuals alive today with ancestry traceable to specific regions but also recovered from excavated burials to provide a glimpse of the genetic makeup of those areas in past times.
 These will be examined for similarities and discontinuities both spatial and temporal within the British gene pool which can be compared with the expected patterns predicted by computer modeling of a range of migration scenarios into various regions of the British Isles.

 We are using the latest generation of forensic Y-STR DNA test to profile men from the British Isles and beyond to date the expansion and to trace the spread of male lineages.
-Much of the data will be published shortly in Forensic Science International: Genetics and is being analyzed in conjunction with Y-SNP data for a publication on the dating of major demographic events in European pre-history.
+Some of the data has been published in Forensic Science International: Genetics and has been analyzed in conjunction with Y-SNP data for a publication in Molecular Biology & Evolution on the dating of major demographic events in European pre-history.